philc/book-notes/lifestyle/what is culture for - school of life.md

 ## Knowledge (chap 5)

-* Literate is a reality simulation which teaches us what befalls us if we behave in certain ways.
+* Literature is a reality simulation which teaches us what befalls us if we behave in certain ways.
 Or more generally, what humanity is like.
 * "'When two people part, it is the one who is not in love who makes the tender speeches.'
 The clarity won't make the lover return; but it will do the next best thing: help us to feel less